Nursing, University of Nebraska Medical Center College of Nursing, Kearney Division

-Students with a minimum cumulative college grade point average of 2.5 (C) may apply for admission.
+Students with a minimum cumulative college grade point average of 3.0 (B) may apply for admission.
 Since the College of Nursing cannot admit more students than it has resources to accommodate, admission is competitive based on prerequisite course GPA and course completion; therefore it is in the best interest of the student to complete as many of the non-nursing courses with the best GPA as possible.
-A course grade of "C-" and below in any of the non-nursing courses is not acceptable to the UNMC College of Nursing.
+A course grade of "C" and below in any of the pre-nursing prerequisite courses is not acceptable to the UNMC College of Nursing.
 Final admission is dependent upon successful completion of all prerequisites and all admission requirements.

 Applications are accepted once a year by February 1.
 The starting date for the program is late August.
 Applications are reviewed in March, and enrollment may be limited by educational resources available.

 Transcripts and all other materials submitted in support of an application become the permanent property of the university and will not be returned.

 Applicants who are enrolled in pre-nursing at the University of Nebraska-Lincoln, University of Nebraska at Kearney, or University of Nebraska at Omaha must authorize the transfer of records and transcripts by completing the "Change of Campus" form.

 Following acceptance, and prior to enrollment, the student must provide

 - immunization information,

 - verification of CPR for Health Professionals certification,